 Ideally, diabetics should not consume any alcohol, as alcohol is known to shoot blood sugar levels up.
 However, complete abstinence may be difficult for many.
 Alcohol tends to raise blood pressure levels that are already high in people with diabetes.

 In light of these factors, it is wise to keep certain points in mind before opting for an alcoholic drink.

-Drink slowly.
-Your body needs time to metabolise alcohol in the system.
-Too much of alcohol too quickly puts unnecessary strain on the liver and slows down the body’s metabolic rate.
+Your body needs time to metabolize alcohol in the system.
+Too much alcohol too quickly puts unnecessary strain on the liver and slows down the body’s metabolic rate.